 "The PAIS International database contains references to more than 460,000 journal articles, books, government documents, statistical directories, grey literature, research reports, conference reports, publications of international agencies, microfiche, Internet material, and more.
 Newspapers and newsletters are not indexed.
 PAIS International includes publications from over 120 countries throughout the world.
 In addition to English, some of the indexed materials are published in French, German, Italian, Portuguese, and Spanish"--Online factsheet.

-Euromonitor International's Global Market Information Database (GMID) is an online business information system providing business intelligence on industries, countries, and consumers.
+Euromonitor International's Passport is an online business information system providing business intelligence on industries, countries, and consumers.
 It offers integrated access to statistics, reports, insightful comment and business information sources.
 Coverage is global, more than 200 countries are researched.

 Provides indexing and abstracts of "scholarly research published in journals and books, including contributions to anthologies and book reviews.
 The database covers the fifteen fields of philosophy: aesthetics, axiology, philosophy of education, epistemology, ethics, philosophy of history, philosophy of language, logic, metaphysics, philosophical anthropology, metaphilosophy, political philosophy, philosophy of science, social philosophy, and the philosophy of religion.
 The Philosopher's Index contains research published since 1940 including nearly 570 journals from 43 countries with content representing a variety of languages."--Database information page.